renderpci/dedalo/docs/development/using_media_components.md

             section_tipo    : image_section_tipo,
             section_id      : section_id
         })
-        await component_image.build(true)// Note the await here to indicate that this process need to be complete before continue, you can create a promise or do it inside a async function... as you want
+        await component_image.build(true)// Note the 'await' here to indicate that this process need to be complete before continue, you can create a promise or do it inside a async function... as you want!

         // get the upload tool to be fired const tool_upload = component_image.tools.find(el => el.model === 'tool_upload')